Alfresco/docs-alfresco/process-automation/latest/model/connectors/outlook.md

 | SCHEDULE_ERROR | An error occurred from attempting to get the availability. |
 | UNKNOWN_ERROR | An unexpected error occurred during the execution of the action. |

-In addition to the above configuration the following properties are required to perform calendar operations:
+In addition to the above configuration the following properties are required to perform calendar operations.

 ## Create a calendar event